 Drop in on Monday mornings for conversation and support.
-Our counselors, Deborah Mulein and Gordon Baxter, bring years of experience and a deep understanding of the challenges common to all as we age.
+Our counselors bring years of experience and a deep understanding of the challenges common to all as we age.
 All shared information is confidential.
 If you are in need of encouragement or are looking for a safe place to share your challenges, join us.
 This is a great place to meet new friends and share experiences.

 By appointment– Mondays from 10:00 am – 2:00 pm

 This counseling service provided by Valley Cities Counseling extends to individual, one-on-one, counseling sessions.
 The sessions are strictly confidential and last approximately one hour.
 An individual can book a limited number of appointments.
 These appointments are free of charge.
 A broad range of issues can be discussed in confidence during these sessions.
-Call Cindy at the Senior Center to make an appointment 253-856-5162.
+Call Cindy at the Senior Center to make an appointment - 253-856-5150.

 Living through loss – a grief support group –

 Wednesdays, 10:00 – 11:30 am

 For eight weeks we will explore the many issues of grief and loss.
 We will look at ways to move forward beyond grief.
 Grief and loss includes many things besides the loss of a loved one.
 Learn ways to manage life’s adverse events – changes in home, health, career, divorce.

 “He that conceals his grief finds no remedy.”
 Turkish Proverb.
 Don’t grieve alone.
 Come share your stories.
 Attend weekly or just drop in.